Different ways of traveling to your destination – popular and unexpected

 When you’ve chosen a place you want to go to, maybe you’ve even checked out some things to do there and where you’d like to stay.
-But now it’s time to figure out a way of traveling to your destination.
+But now it’s time to figure out a way of travelling to your destination.

 But what if it’s closer by and you have a choice of driving or flying?
 Or maybe even taking a train?
 A bus?